Ametrine Gemstone: Meaning, Healing Properties, Benefits & More

 Determining if ametrine is real (natural) involves examining several aspects:

-• Inclusions: Natural ametrine may have inclusions or minor imperfections, less common in synthetic stones.
+Inclusions: Natural ametrine may have inclusions or minor imperfections, which are less common in synthetic stones.

-• Professional Testing: A gemologist can examine the stone using tools like a refractometer or a microscope for definitive identification.
+Professional Testing: A gemologist can examine the stone using tools like a refractometer or a microscope to definitively identify it.

 What chakra is ametrine good for?